 1. Work with a translation service

 You will need to translate some of your social media and web content to sell your products or services to the new audiences in a language they understand.
-For that, ensure that you work with reputable translation services as opposed to using online translation tools or inexperienced, cheap translators.
+For that, ensure that you work with reputable translation services instead of using online translation tools or inexperienced, cheap translators.
 Even if one of your employees speaks two languages but isn’t a qualified translator, don’t make the mistake of tasking them with the responsibility of translating your content.
-You need people with outstanding linguistic skills, accurate terminology, industry-specific training, and experience in the dominant culture in the target region.
+It would be best to have people with outstanding linguistic skills, accurate terminology, industry-specific training, and experience in the target region’s dominant culture.
 Quality translation also needs to flow in a writing style and slang that the intended audience relates with.
 Remember that people can speak the same language but have different slangs and dialects (e.g., Saudi Arabia vs. UAE Arabic is different).

 2. Localize your content